AnyLog-co/documentation/secure network.md

 id sign !permissions where key = roy and password = 123

 json !permissions
-blockchain insert where policy = !permissions and local = true  and master = !master_node
+blockchain insert where policy = !permissions and local = true  and master = !ledger_conn
 ```
 Notes:
 1) The policy example permits operating on all databases except a database called lsl_demo.